-- 4.1 SGS will review the implementation of its ESG Strategy on a quarterly basis, with the first review taking place in April 2023. - 4.2 SGS is committed to maintaining high standards of conduct by its suppliers and has no tolerance for slavery or human trafficking in its business or supply chains.
+- 4.1.
+SGS reviews the ESG Strategy on a quarterly basis, with the next review taking place in July 2024. - 4.2.
+SGS is committed to maintaining high standards of conduct by its suppliers and has no tolerance for slavery or human trafficking in its business or supply chains.
 Although no specific slavery or human trafficking has been identified or reported in the last financial year, SGS will continue to monitor its business and supply chain to ensure slavery and human trafficking is not occurring.

-This statement was approved by the Board of SGS on 29 June 2023.
+This statement was approved by the Board of SGS on 20 June 2024.